It's My Life (Cezar song): Music video and promotion

 The A2 motorway, on which a part of the song's music video was filmed portraying Cezar driving a Mercedes SL350 car.

 An accompanying music video for "It's My Life" was uploaded to Cezar's official YouTube channel on 1 May 2013, and was also exclusively premiered on the same date on TVR's Telejurnal segment.
 It was filmed by Cristian Faur in Romania at the Mamaia resort, Cliceni aerodrome, city Ploiești and on the A2 motorway.
 Production was handled by Artside, Cat Music and Radu Hantig, while director of photography Alexandru Prepeliţă and make-up artist Ruxandra Mihaia Caranfil were also hired.
 Magdalena Ciubotariu and Vlad Tofan were credited for screenplay and direction.
 The clip's "full of adrenaline" plot presents Cezar parasailing, driving a Mercedes SL350 and parachuting, as well as showing up with model Sarah Ioana Mircea.
 Regarding the music video, he explained that it was "designed as a 'statement' video, it implies a clear message: 'It's My Life – it's my life, I live it the way I feel!'"

 To further promote the song, Cezar embarked on a tour in Netherlands, the United Kingdom and Belgium.
 In 2017, Macedonian singer Tijana Dapčević sang "It's My Life" and impersonated Cezar on Tvoje lice zvuči poznato, the Serbian version of interactive reality television franchise series Your Face Sounds Familiar.
 On the Romanian version of the aforementioned series, Te cunosc de undeva!, Romanian recording artist Florin Ristei performed the song in 2014.

 At Eurovision

 National selection

-The Romanian Television (TVR) organized the Selecția Națională in order to select Romania's entrant for the 2013 Eurovision Song Contest and opened the submission period for artists' and composers' entries between 14 January and 6 February 2013.
+Televiziunea Română (TVR) organized the Selecția Națională in order to select its entrant for the Eurovision Song Contest 2013 and opened the submission period for artists' and composers' entries between 14 January and 6 February 2013.
 The event consisted of two semi-finals on 23 and 24 February respectively, and the final on 9 March 2013.
 Cezar qualified in second place from the first semi-final behind "Unique" by Luminița Anghel, after the votes of an expert jury panel (ten points) and the televoting (eight points) were combined, resulting in 18 points.
 Subsequently, "It's My Life" was chosen to represent in Romania in the contest by the same voting system, gathering 20 points in the final, which were composed of eight jury and 12 public points.